pllab/CS162-regex/Readme.md

   1. `run` method which executes a given program (sequence of instructions), and returns the top of the final operand stack.
   2. `derive` method which returns the derivative of the regular expression by calling run with `PushDerive` and the given character.
-  3. `eval` method which checks if `re` recognizes `str` by taking successively deriving it.
+  3. `eval` method which checks if `re` recognizes `str` by taking successive derivations.

-Use the recursive implementation as a guide, your implementation should do exactly the same thing.
+Use the recursive implementation as a guide, your implementation should do exactly the same thing but be tail recursive.

 ## Part 3: Tests